 Startled, I craned my neck as he flew by and reflexively waved back, but he was long gone.
 I had no idea why someone like that would wave to me.
 Did I know him from somewhere?
 How would he even recognize me with a helmet on?
 Little did I know that upon purchasing my first motorbike I’d unwittingly joined a secret club.
 Our machines were worlds apart - his was a low-riding, outrageously loud, black and chrome monster, while mine was an ancient red and blue crotch rocket with a goofy-looking square headlight - but our souls were equally driven by premium gasoline, chain grease, and the wind howling by.

 Two minutes farther down the road it happened again.
 This time it was an old timer on a huge Honda Goldwing.
 Hard-case saddlebags, fluorescent riding gear, and a bulky helmet with a microphone for talking to the passenger behind him (a similarly-clad old gal).
-Same as the Harley guy, he dropped a hand four inches below the handlebar and extended a couple fingers to acknowledge we were both a part of a two-wheeled brotherhood.
+Same as the Harley guy, he dropped a hand four inches below the handlebar and extended a couple fingers to acknowledge we were both part of the two-wheeled brotherhood.

 This time I was ready but completely botched the delivery.
-You know that geeky kid in school who yells “hello” and waves frantically to his only friend across the playground?
+You know that geeky kid in school who yells “hello” and waves frantically across the playground?
 That was me.
 Full hand up, all five fingers spread wide, shaking my forearm like it was on fire.
 Big mistake.
 Goldwing guy was clearly taken aback, confused by the nincompoop waving back at him.
 I’m sure he was thinking there must have been some sort of mistake at the motorcycle dealership.
 They’re not supposed to sell bikes to clowns.
 Sigh, I had a lot to learn.

 At home, I consulted my two-wheeled guru.
 “Dad, two guys waved at me while I was riding home.
 Is this a thing?”